godotengine/godot-website/collections/_article/gsoc-2019-progress-report-1-part-1.md

 #### 1) Diagnostics

 An Extended GDScript Parser is created inheriting from the original GDScript parser with the aim to carry specialized parsing task for LSP.
-Everytime a code change is notified to the LSP Server by the client, diagnostics (i.e. errors and warnings) are updated along with their relevant details such as range (line and column number for both start and end) and message, which are stored in a map for faster lookups.
+Every time a code change is notified to the LSP Server by the client, diagnostics (i.e. errors and warnings) are updated along with their relevant details such as range (line and column number for both start and end) and message, which are stored in a map for faster lookups.

 #### 2) Code completion